geological-survey-of-queensland/geological-properties-database/README.md

 #### Observation
 * An act of carrying out an observation using a _procedure_ to measure, estimate, calculate a value of, or describe a feature, site or sample.
 * Observations differ from sampling in that sampling yields an artefact, whereas an observation yields a qualitative or quantitative result.
-* Observations may be the observation of the physical limits of an interval
+* Observations may be the observation of the physical limits of an interval.
 * Examples: physical properties, hyperspectral scanning, gravity, stratigraphic interval, inductively coupled plasma spectrometry, mineralogical components

 * See the [GSQ Observation Profile](https://github.com/geological-survey-of-queensland/gsq-observation-profile)